-Our experience with Search is defined by how Google and Amazon show up search results for a search query.
-And so are your shoppers’ experiences defined by the same tenets of the search functionality.
+Our experience with search is defined by how Google and Amazon show up search results for a search query.
+And so are your shoppers’ experiences.

 But why is it so important to show the online shoppers what they are looking for?

 With the impact of Covid-19 evidently changing the way consumers shop and behave, the surge in online shopping in the last two years has been unparalleled, with the momentum still alive and picking pace despite the reopening of physical stores.

 Just over 2 billion unique shoppers around the globe made at least one purchase in 2021,of which 18% said they shop online at least once a week.
 Over the long term, the e-commerce market has plenty of room to grow and could increase from $3.3 trillion today to $5.4 trillion in 2026.

 Source: Euromonitor, National Data Sources, Morgan Stanley Research estimates